preons/docs/content/articles/making-preons.md

 }
 ```

-And what about colours?
+And what about the colours?
 What's the convention?
 The colour first, or the modifier first?

 ```css
 .dark-grey {